malakzaidi/Tps_POO_SDIA1/README.md

         - `menu()`: Shows a menu for the user to perform various operations on the string.
 It uses a do-while loop to keep showing the menu until the user chooses to quit by entering 0.
     Each option in the menu() corresponds to a method, allowing the user to input, view, reverse, or count words in the string as needed.
 This structure provides interactive control to manage the chaine string in multiple ways.
+    This Java class, `Exercice2`, is designed to conjugate verbs in the present tense that belong to the "first group" of French verbs (those ending in "er").
+Here's a detailed explanation:
+    1. **Attributes and Initialization**:
+    The class has a private attribute, `verbe`, which stores the verb entered by the user.
+The constructor `Exercice2(String verbe)` takes this verb as a parameter and initializes it.
+    2. **Checking Verb Validity**:
+    The method `estVerbePremierGroupe` checks if the verb belongs to the first group by ensuring it ends with "er" and has a length greater than two.
+This helps verify that the verb can be conjugated according to the rules applied within this class.
+    3. **Conjugating the Verb**:
+    The `conjuguer` method conjugates the verb if it passes the first-group check in `estVerbePremierGroupe`.
+If the verb is valid, the method:
+   - Extracts the verb's root (by removing the last two characters, "er").
+   - Prints the conjugation for each subject pronoun (je, tu, il/elle, nous, vous, ils/elles) by adding the appropriate ending to the verb's root.
+   If the verb is not in the first group, it outputs a message indicating that the verb does not belong to the expected category.
+   In summary, `Exercice2` allows users to input a verb, verify if it can be conjugated as a first-group verb, and display its present-tense conjugation if it is valid.

 4. **Exercise 4: Letter Occurrences**